 Since January 1st, we have required confirmation testing for 14 drugs under a 5‑panel test.
 Broken out, here is what DOT drug testing looks like:

-For DOT testing, what does this mean for collectors, laboratories, MROs, and employers after January 1st 2018
+For DOT testing, what does this mean for collectors, laboratories, MROs, and employers managing structured employer drug testing programs after January 1st 2018

-Copyright © 2025 WeAssure Biometrics and Screening Services - All Rights Reserved.
+Copyright © 2025 WeAssure Screening Services - All Rights Reserved.